meleantonio/class-teachers-awards/README.md

 # Class Teacher Awards Recommendation Generator

 This Python package automates the generation of recommendation messages for class teaching awards.
 It extracts information about teachers from Excel files (student feedback) and EML files (professor opinions), then uses OpenAI's GPT-4o model to craft personalized recommendation messages.
+The style and tone of these messages can be guided by providing example recommendation documents (.docx files) in an `examples` folder.

 ## Features

 - Parses student feedback from multiple Excel files.
-- Extracts professor opinions from EML email files.
+- Extracts professor opinions from EML email files (dynamically discovers all `.eml` files in the `assets` folder).
+- Reads example recommendation `.docx` files from an `examples` folder to guide generation style.
 - Utilizes OpenAI GPT-4o for generating recommendation narratives.
 - Formats messages in Markdown, ready for submission.
 - Saves each recommendation to a separate file named after the teacher.